Heart Rhythm Research

 The vision: discover new ways to help patients with heart rhythm disorders live longer and better lives.

-- Save lives from sudden cardiac death.
+- Save lives from sudden cardiac arrest.

 - Improve patient safety of cardiac rhythm devices.